Gerald-Ha/GG-Asus-Fan-Control/README.md

 1. **System Mode**: The system will manage the fan speeds automatically.
 2. **GG Mode**: The script will actively monitor the temperature and adjust the fan speeds.
+3. **Gaming Mode**: The script will set the fan to full speed when the temperature reaches 65°C and will return control to the system when the temperature is below 65°C. This mode is designed for gaming sessions where the fan in GG Mode might frequently switch on and off as the temperature hovers around 82°C, which can be distracting.
+By keeping the fan at full speed, the Gaming Mode ensures consistent cooling and minimizes disruptions.

 ### Example